sergio-tr/sergio-tr/README.md

 # Hi there, I'm Sergio Truébano Robles! 👋

 Welcome to my GitHub profile!
-I'm a Software Engineering student at the University of Oviedo - [UO289930](https://github.com/UO289930) - with a keen interest in web development, security, artificial intelligence, programming languages, and cloud technologies.
+I'm a Software Engineering [student](https://github.com/UO289930) at the University of Oviedo with a keen interest in web development, security, artificial intelligence, programming languages, and cloud technologies.
 Here's a bit more about me and what I'm currently working on.

 ## About Me